-121. The production was accompanied by a cover letter (the "First Production Letter") explaining the scope of Harvard's responsive production and responding to the allegations in the Demand Letter.25

-122. The First Production Letter noted that "portions of the [Records Request] seek categories of information using terms not defined in the regulation."
-Id. at 1.
+- 135. Despite the scope and context of the Records Request, HIO worked diligently to comply and produce responsive information that it maintains under the governing statute and regulations. - 136.
+To that end, within the 10 working days DHS allotted for compliance, HIO collected and produced thousands of pages of records responsive to the Records Request maintained by or accessible to HIO as required by 8 C.F.R. § 214.3(g)(1). - 137.
+The production was accompanied by a cover letter (the "First Production Letter") explaining the scope of Harvard's responsive production and responding to the allegations in the Demand Letter.26 - 138.
+The First Production Letter noted that "portions of the [Records Request] seek categories of information using terms not defined in the regulation."
+First Production Letter at 1.
 But it explained that, because "Harvard is committed to good faith compliance," it was "producing responsive materials that [it] believe[s] are reasonably required by 8 C.F.R. § 214.3(g)(1)."
-Id.

-123. Accordingly, the First Production Letter explained that Harvard had produced the following categories of "information relevant to F-1 status" in response to the Records Request: (1) "[r]ecords that reflect student enrollment information, by SEVIS ID Number, for each F-1 visa holder enrolled at Harvard throughout the duration of the program in which that student is presently enrolled"; and (2) "SEVIS termination and cancellation data that include SEVIS ID Number, SEVIS Status, Education Level, Major/Academic Program, Date of Termination or Cancellation, Termination or Cancellation Reason, and Program Start and End Date."
+Id. - 139.
+Accordingly, the First Production Letter explained that Harvard had produced the following categories of "information relevant to F-1 status" in response to the Records Request: (1) "[r]ecords that reflect student enrollment information, by SEVIS ID Number, for each F-1 visa holder enrolled at Harvard throughout the duration of the program in which that student is presently enrolled"; and (2) "SEVIS termination and cancellation data that include SEVIS ID Number, SEVIS Status, Education Level, Major/Academic Program, Date of Termination or Cancellation, Termination or Cancellation Reason, and Program Start and End Date."
 Id. at 2.
 This latter category of data, the First Production Letter explained, "reflect[s] changes to nonimmigrant status for a range of reasons, including but not limited to disciplinary action," though "[t]he basis for any such disciplinary action is not covered by 8 C.F.R. § 214.3(g)(1)."
 Id.